PARTruss/PARTruss/data/trussFileSpec.md

 This file format uses the JSON schema for organization of keys and values

 ## Structure
-The truss structure file format is made of several top level sections:
+The truss structure file format has two sections:
 * Vertices
 * Edges
-* EdgeForces

 ### Vertices
 Each of these entries specifies a pin-connection for the truss structure, which is where several edges (members) meet.
 Each value looks like this: